jhelsby/jlox-notes/sections/8_resolving-and-binding.md

     }
 }
 ```
+* This method is called `resolveLocal` because it only resolves local scopes, not the global scope.

 * We check if the expression's name is defined in the most local scope.
 If it is, there are zero hops from the expression to its name.
 We store `(expr, 0)` in the interpreter.

     If it isn't, we check the parent scope, and so on.
 If we eventually find the name, we store `(expr, number of hops)` in the interpreter.